Characters who either only appear in filler, movies, and specials, in order of appearance.

 - Assimilation Backfire: Majin Buu absorbing him ended up making the demon weaker and docile, indirectly saving the universe.

-- Beware the Nice Ones: He was called peaceful and fun-loving by East Supreme Kai, and he had a breath attack that could chopped a person into pieces before blowing them up with a single blow.
+- Beware the Nice Ones: He was called peaceful and fun-loving by East Supreme Kai, and he had a breath attack that could chop a person into pieces before blowing them up with a single blow.
 He also fought and imprisoned Moro before that.

 - Big Fun: Is described by East Supreme Kai as a fun-loving, happy person who valued peace.
 It's these aspects that morphed Majin Buu into Fat Buu.
 Shin, however, thinks he probably wasn't very bright for not fusing with South Kai to stop Majin Buu.Gowasu: By the way, how didn't you know of the Potara time limit?
-I'm sure your master told you about it...Shin: Is because Grand Supreme Kai was a lax person...
+I'm sure your master told you about it...Shin: It's because Grand Supreme Kai was a lax person...
 No. Perhaps he didn't even know that they could be used for fusing in the first place.
 He fought Majin Buu without fusing and got absorbed...Future Trunks: ...

 - Big Good: He was the leader of all the Supreme Kais in Universe 7 and was the reason why Majin Buu became the playful Fat Buu.